 Blame Ebro: She’s from Chicago?

 Shanda Denyce: She’s from Chicago.
-Actually back in the day when I was 17, Willie was probably using her for whatever, I don’t know.
+Back in the day when I was 17, Willie was probably using her for whatever, I don’t know.
 They were friends, whatever!
 Cool, I don’t know.
 I guess she wanted to date him.
-He didn’t want to date her and then he quickly got into a relationship, sorta, with me.
-And I guess she was kinda envious about it.
-That was the last time I seen her.
+He didn’t want to date her and then he quickly got into a relationship, sort of, with me.
+And I guess she was somewhat envious of it.
+That was the last time I saw her.
 That’s the last I’ve heard of her.
 That’s the last I care to see her.
 That’s the last I care to hear from her.
-She’s basic, she’s an embarrassment to me!
-Like come on!
+She’s basic; she’s an embarrassment to me!
+Like, come on!
 Who is ok with coming to someone’s wife [and airing it out on TV].
 You know what I’m saying?
 What woman in their right mind would be ok with doing something like that [sleeping with a married man] and the way she did it.

 Blame Ebro: What do you think she gained by telling you?